Posted on Sunday, September 1st, 2024 at 9:00 am

 - Loss of Function in a Limb: Partial loss of movement or strength in an arm or leg.

-- Hearing Loss: Permanent loss of hearing in one or both ears due to workplace noise exposure.
+- Hearing Loss: Permanent hearing loss in one or both ears due to workplace noise exposure.

 - Vision Impairment: Reduced vision resulting from a workplace accident or prolonged exposure to harmful conditions.

-Permanent Partial Disability is significant because it acknowledges that even if you can return to work, your work injury has taken a permanent toll on your body, and your body will never be as completely well as it was prior to the injury.
-Workers in Birmingham and across Alabama can face considerable challenges when trying to secure these benefits, making legal guidance essential.
+Permanent Partial Disability is significant because it acknowledges that even if you can return to work, your work injury has taken a permanent toll on your body.
+Your body will never be as completely well as it was prior to the injury.
+Workers in Birmingham and across Alabama can face considerable challenges when securing these benefits, making legal guidance essential.

 How Are Permanent Partial Disability Benefits Determined?

 PPD benefits are primarily “scheduled” losses.
 That means that Alabama’s law regarding workers’ compensation contains a list of body parts.
-Each body part corresponds with a specific number of weeks that represents a whole, healthy body part.
-For example, an arm is worth 222 weeks of benefits under the law.
+Each body part corresponds with a specific number of weeks, representing a healthy body part.
+For example, under the law, an arm is worth 222 weeks of benefits.

 PPD benefits are typically calculated based on the type and extent of your impairment.
 In Alabama and many other states, your doctor will conduct a physical or mental evaluation to determine your level of disability once you’ve reached Maximum Medical Improvement (MMI).
 MMI means that your condition is not expected to improve further with medical treatment.